AdoptOpenJDK/openjdk-api/README.md

 ```

 ##### binary
-binary - Redirects to the binary that matches your current query.
+Redirects to the binary that matches your current query.
 If multiple or no binarys match the query, an error code will be returned

 ```
 curl https://api.adoptopenjdk.net/v2/binary/nightly/openjdk8?openjdkImpl=hotspot&os=windows&arch=x64&release=latest&type=jdk